 News & Updates

-Coming Soon!
-The brand new MLK Jr. Outpatient Center for Adults with Sickle Cell Disease.
+The brand new MLK Jr. Outpatient Center for Adults with

-In response to the great need in Los Angeles, where a majority of California adults with SCD live, the Sickle Cell Disease Foundation of California is proud to announce that LA County Department of Health Services will be offering clinical services specifically tailored to meet the needs of adults with SCD at the MLK Jr. Outpatient Center in the late summer of 2016.
+The Sickle Cell Disease Foundation of California (SCDCF) is proud to announce that LA County Department of Health Services will be offering clinical services specifically tailored to meet the needs of adults with SCD at the MLK Jr. Outpatient Center beginning in September 2016.

 Paramount Pictures Annual Day of Service June 2016